Skip to Content

 Importance of Enrichment and Stimulation

-• Create habitat diversity by incorporating different textures and levels: smooth river rocks for basking, cork bark for climbing, and soft substrate for burrowing
+• Mix textures and levels in the enclosure: smooth river rocks for basking, cork bark for climbing, and soft substrate areas that satisfy their instinctual needs

-• Set up multiple hiding spots using caves, plants, and hollow logs, rotating these elements monthly to maintain environmental stimulation
+• Rotate hiding spots monthly using caves, plants, and hollow logs to maintain environmental stimulation and prevent boredom

 Captive Breeding and Its Benefits